wtraylor/modular_megafauna_model/docs/tutor.md

 - Update the UML diagram in \ref sec_herbivorebase and the diagram above.

 ### How to add a new forage distribution algorithm {#sec_new_forage_distribution}

 - Derive a new class from \ref Fauna::DistributeForage and implement your algorithm.
+If the algorithm is not too big, put it in \ref forage_distribution_algorithms.h, otherwise create a new set of files.

-- Return a reference to an object of your class in \ref Fauna::Simulator::create_distribute_forage().
+- Return a reference to an object of your class in \ref Fauna::WorldConstructor::create_distribute_forage() if it is selected in the parameters.

-- Add an identifier in \ref Fauna::ForageDistributionAlgorithm and add your string identifier in \ref Fauna::ParamReader::callback() under `CB_FORAGE_DISTRIBUTION`.
+- Add a new enum entry in \ref Fauna::ForageDistributionAlgorithm.

-- Don’t forget to add your identifier as possible values in the message output in \ref Fauna::ParamReader::declare_parameters() and \ref Fauna::ParamReader::callback(), as well as in the example instruction file `data/ins/herbivores.ins`.
+- Parse your new value from the parameter `simulation.forage_distribution` in \ref Fauna::InsfileReader::read_hft().

 ## Parameters Tutorials {#sec_tutor_parameters}